runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 ### 2. Identify HTML characteristics of webpage

-Before applying rvest functionality to scrape a webpage's data, you need to familiarize yourself
+Before applying rvest functionality, it is important to understand the format of the webpage which has the data you want to scrape.
+Specifically:

+* Is the data already grouped into table elements?
+* How many tables are there on the webpage?
+* Which table(s) on the webpage do you want to scrape?

 In order to find HTML structure of your webpage, using `Ctrl + Shift + C` (`Command + Shift + C` for Mac users)